 (1880-1961) was born in Los Angeles.
-But his beginnings were in San Diego’s Old Town where his grandparents Josefa (Bandini) and Boston-educated Pedro Carrillo, were married, maintained their residence and raised a large family.
-As a wedding gift, Governor Pio Pico awarded them title to Coronado Island which they sold five months later for $1,000.
+But his beginnings were in San Diego’s Old Town where his grandparents Josefa (Bandini) and Boston-educated Pedro Carrillo, were married, maintained their residence, and raised a large family.
+As a wedding gift, Governor Pio Pico awarded them the title of Coronado Island which they sold five months later for $1,000.
 As Leo jokingly observed, “I think the family let it go too soon.”

 As an entertainer Leo was highly successful, appearing in 15 major stage plays (several on Broadway) and more than 90 motion pictures in which he was featured in supporting or character roles.
 However, Leo’s greatest fame came from his portrayal of Pancho, the mischievous sidekick to Duncan Renaldo’s Cisco Kid in a pioneering television series of the early 1950s.

 Shot entirely in color – a first in tv production – its 156 action-western episodes ran for six popular years.
 (The Cisco Kid was based on an O. Henry short story.
 The television characters drew their inspiration from Cervantes’ Don Quixote.
 In this classic Spanish novel the sidekick was named Sancho Panza.)

 As his showmanship blossomed Leo experienced parallel success as a politically well-connected supporter of recreational and cultural resources for the public.